kismetwireless/kismet-docs/devel/rest/050-alerts.md

 ## All alerts

-Kismet retains the past *N* alerts, as defined in `kismet_alert.conf`.
+Kismet retains the past *N* alerts, as defined by `alertbacklog` in `kismet_memory.conf`.
 By default, Kismet retains 50 alert records.

 * URL